mpolden/journal/README.md

 +-----------------------+--------+------------+------------+
 ```

-By default, only records within the current month are listed.
-Records are
+By default, only records within the current month are listed and sorted
+descending by sum.

-grouped together according configured matching groups.
-If we want to understand
+Records are grouped together according configured match groups.
+If we want to
-why a record grouping, we can list individual records and their group:
+understand a record grouping, we can list individual records and their group:

 ```
 $ journal ls --explain